lizaodawn/IMMARKUS-wiki-clone/06-Working-with-Metadata.md

 **Figure 21.** Recording Image Metadata in the Image Gallery
 <br/>

-## Recording Metadata in the Image Annotation View
+## Adding Metadata in the Image Annotation View

 You can also enter metadata in the Annotation mode.
 Click the individual image to enter the annotation view and select the metadata tab in the right sidebar (circled in red in **figure 22**).
 Select the Schema for your metadata and fill in the properties you defined in the Data Model.